bmrf/tron/README.md

 7. **Set system time via NTP**: Set the system clock to sync against the following NTP servers, in this order: `2.pool.ntp.org`, `time.windows.com`, `time.nist.gov`

-8. **Check and repair WMI**: Check the WMI interface and attempt repair if broken.
+8. **Check and repair WMI**: Check WMI interface and attempt repair if broken.
 Tron uses WMI for a lot of stuff including ISO date format conversion, OEM bloatware removal, and various other things, so having it functioning is critical

 9. **[McAfee Stinger](http://www.mcafee.com/us/downloads/free-tools/stinger.aspx)**: Anti-malware/rootkit/virus standalone scanner from McAfee.
-Does not support plain-text logs so we save its HTML log to Tron's %LOGPATH%.
+Does not support plain-text logs so we save HTML log to Tron's `%LOGPATH%`.
 Tron executes Stinger as follows:

   ```
   stinger32.exe --GO --SILENT --PROGRAM --REPORTPATH="%LOGPATH%" --RPTALL --DELETE